SSWConsulting/SSW.Rules.Content/rules/ai-pair-programming/rule.md

 * Query APIs
 * Do unit tests

-### Github.com - Help with reading and understanding code
+### GitHub Copilot - Help with reading and understanding code

 * Generate Pull Request summaries
 * Explore and learn about a codebase